Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces

 These results show that the oft-stated mirror symmetry relation between the smoothing and the resolution of the $A_k$ singularity (or, specializing to the case $k=1$, between the affine quadric $T^*S^2$ and the total space of the line bundle $\O(-2)\to \PP^1$) needs to be corrected either by removing smooth curves from each side, or by equipping both sides with superpotentials.

 One final comment that may be of interest to symplectic geometers is that $W_0=s$ vanishes to order $k+1$ along the $t$ coordinate axis, and to orders $1,2,\dots,k$ along the exceptional curves of the resolution.
-The higher derivatives of the superpotential encode information about the $A_\infty$-products on the Floer cohomology of the Lagrangian torus fiber of the SYZ fibration (see \cite{cho} for the toric case), and the high-order vanishing of $W_0$ along the toric divisors of $Y^0$ indicates that the $A_k$ Milnor fiber contains Lagrangian tori whose Floer cohomology is isomorphic to the usual cohomology of $T^2$ as an algebra, but carries non-trivial $A_\infty$-operations.
-Up to quasi-isomorphism, the the jet of the superpotential determines the $A_\infty$-products, and the following result gives an explicit computation for some of them:
+The higher derivatives of the superpotential encode information about the $A_\infty$-products on the Floer cohomology of the Lagrangian torus fiber of the SYZ fibration, and the high-order vanishing of $W_0$ along the toric divisors of $Y^0$ indicates that the $A_k$ Milnor fiber contains Lagrangian tori whose Floer cohomology is isomorphic to the usual cohomology of $T^2$ as an algebra, but carries non-trivial $A_\infty$-operations.
+(See also \cite{LM} for related considerations.)